 While it will still provide the salty flavor no matter what the other ingredients in a dish are, the more delicate aspects of the flavor profile may be lost among potent herbs and spices.

 Don’t use too much sea salt.

-Sea salt is different from table salt when it comes to flavor and appearance, but not so different when it comes to its effects on health.
-Sea salt is still mostly sodium, which means it can cause the same issues known to result from overconsumption of table salt.
+Sea salt is different from table salt when it comes to flavor and appearance but not so different when it comes to its effects on health.
+Sea salt is still mostly sodium, which means it can cause the same issues known to result from the overconsumption of table salt.
 Too much sodium in any form can cause high blood pressure and heart disease.
 As a result, it is crucial to consume it in moderation.